sagawatatsuya/ReactionT5v2/CompoundT5/README.md

 ```
 python preprocess_data.py
 ```
-To complete the preparation for model pre-training and fine-tuning, you can run the following command:
+To complete the preparation for compound pretraining, run the following command:
 ```
 python prepare_model.py
 ```